helloSystem/docs/developer/boot.md

 * __Hangs or reboots during replicating the system image to swap-based memdisk.__ The ISO is damaged.
 About one out of 10 builds of the ISO have this issue.
 Simply build a new ISO or wait for the next ISO to be available for download
 * __"Cannot mount tmpfs on /dev/reroot: Operation not supported by device".__ Reason unkown.
 Are needed kernel modules missing?

+### Seeing what the system is doing while the graphical boot screen is shown

+When you see the graphical boot screen your can press __Esc__ and then press __Ctrl+T_ to see what it is doing at that moment in time.
+You can press __Ctrl+T__ repeatedly to see what is going on over time.

 ### Boot in verbose mode

 If you would like to observe the details of the boot process, you can start your computer in __verbose mode__.
 This allows you to inspect the Live system early boot process and to enter commands manually that would otherwise be executed automatically.